6 key benefits of machine learning for business

 The simplified process of creating a machine learning model

-For those who want more: Machine learning models process input (e.g., information from your CRM, databases, spreadsheets) and provide an output (e.g., finding fraudsters, handling claims, classifying what the customer asked).
+For those who want more: Machine learning systems process input (e.g., information from your CRM, databases, spreadsheets) and provide an output (e.g., finding fraudsters, handling claims, classifying what the customer asked).
 Using sample data, the machine learning team teaches algorithms to produce the required output.
 For most businesses, that’s it, and there is no need to delve deeper.
 Just talk to your ML partner for specifics as needed.

 Machine learning vs. artificial intelligence vs. deep learning